Taskkill/dynamic-sandbox/README.md

 API of sendBatch function is exactly same as of evaluate

-## It is in active development
+## It is not in active development!
-todos:
-- add tests for terminal mode
-- Symbolify inner variables
-- `allowed` and `restricted` as a functions
-- API for logging outer variables access from snippet

-It's all comming soon

 This project will remain as it is, because of how JavaScript works I am not able to make it completely isolated and it was for study purpose after all.
 Use it if you want